 - In 2018, a preliminary concept plan for the site was drafted by Boni Maddison Architects and PWL L andscape Architects through further workshops.

 - In June 2019, AHSPG hosted a youth visioning/design session, two community co-design workshops, and a stakeholder luncheon, hosted by Tahltan Architect Kelly Edzerza-Bapty of Obsidian Architect Ltd. (Previously AZZIZA Indigenous Design Studio), DYS Architecture and PWL Group L andscape Architects.
 The results of these sessions have formed the latest community workshops report and the re-visioning of the community centre to include an indigenous library/learning facility that supports community members in continued learning and digital literacy.

-- In February 2020, we are hosting Official Community Plan and L and Use Bylaw Amendment open house and information sessions The Society continues to explore options to further engage the neighbourhood and community through events at AHSPG’s office and community facilities.
+- In February 2020, we hosted an Official Community Plan and Land Use Bylaw Amendment open house and information sessions The Society continues to explore options to further engage the neighbourhood and community through events at AHSPG’s office and community facilities.